kumahq/kuma-website/app/docs/1.2.x/policies/retry.md

   A maximal amount of TCP connection attempts which will be made before giving up

+{% capture tooltip %}
 {% tip %}
 This policy will make attempt to retry the TCP connection which fail to be established and will be applied in the scenario when both, the dataplane, and the TCP service matched as a destination will be down.
 {% endtip %}
+{% endcapture %}
+{{ tooltip | indent }}

 ## Matching